 The same goes for rims.
 Most rims are made of aluminum but carbon is extremely popular with all those people looking to save weight.
 The important thing to remember for carbon road rims is that traditional brake pads do not work.

 There are also quite a few different spoke materials and styles.
-Some will be really sturdy to help you carry that extra load.
+Some will be sturdy to help you carry that extra load.
 Some are flattened or butted for less material and better wind resistance.
 Do some research and find what is best for you.
 I usually go with a 32-hole 3-cross pattern.
 There are so many different options.

-Tires are the thing that touches the road, and riders often forget that.
 Do some research and get the tire you need for the type of riding you want to do.
 If you want to run wider tires make sure you have the clearance in your frame and fork.

-Step 8: The Seat Post
+Step 8: What About The Seat Post?

-Step 9: The Saddle
+Step 9: Hunt For A Comfortable Saddle

 The saddle is perhaps the easiest thing to buy that will affect the way you ride.
 Get something comfortable that you can put some miles into.